aosabook/500lines/modeller/modeller.markdown

 ### What to Render: The Scene
 Now that we've initialized the rendering pipeline to handle drawing in the world coordinate space, what are we going to render?
 Recall that our goal is to have a design consisting of 3D models.
 We need a data structure to contain the design, and we need use this data structure to render the design.
 Notice above that we call `self.scene.render()` from the viewer's render loop.
-What exactly is the scene?
+What is the scene?

 The `Scene` class is the interface to the data structure we use to represent the design.
 It abstracts away details of the data structure and provides the necessary interface functions required to interact with the design, including functions to render, add items, and manipulate items.
 There is one `Scene` object, owned by the viewer.